RikkaApps/websites/www/knowledge/google_play_purchase.md

 # Purchase (restore) issues on Google Play

-Since the purchase process happens in Google Play, all these solutions are based on experience.
+The whole purchase process happens in Google Play, **the app developer has zero control over it**, all these solutions are based on experience.

 ### Multi-account issue

 If you are logged into multiple accounts, Play Store may use the wrong account.
 This is not controlled by the app developer.
 Usually use the account at the time of purchase to reinstall should solve the problem.

+### Using spoof softwares

+Spoof softwares like "L**** Patcher" will hijack the connection between the app and the Play Store, which will finally result in error.

 ### Code 7